SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/atlassian-jira-v2.md

 * June 22, 2022 - First upload
 * December 19, 2022
-    + solved an issue for which the Search Into Issues action could not work correctly searching by JQL
+    + Solved an issue for which the Search Into Issues action could not work correctly searching by JQL
-    + added hint for Host
+    + Added hint for Host
 * March 27, 2023 (v2.2)
     + Updated integration: (Updated the integration Fields with Environmental Variables and improved error handling)
     + Deprecated Endpoint updated